arviz-devs/arviz/doc/source/user_guide/plots_arguments_guide.md

 ## `coords`
 Dictionary mapping dimensions to selected coordinates to be plotted.
 Dimensions without a mapping specified will include all coordinates for that dimension.
 Defaults to including all coordinates for all dimensions if None.

-Using coords argument to plot only a subset of data
+Using coords argument to plot only a subset of data:

 ```{code-cell}
 coords = {"school": ["Choate","Phillips Exeter"]};